12 Crypto Leverage Trading Strategies to Control Exposure

 Traders who attempt to trade a tight trading range will only spend money on leverage commissions and they will find themselves slowly bleeding their account down from too many stopped-out trades.

-Tight trading ranges bring the opposite of breakout trades, there is no momentum, and when there is no momentum we can’t day trade.
+Tight trading ranges bring the opposite of breakout trades, there is no momentum, and when there is no momentum, day trading becomes nearly impossible.

 First of all, the BTC short ratio is a measurement of how many traders are in a leveraged short position on an exchange.